openzipkin/zipkin4net/zipkin4net-example/README.md

 # Running the example
 This example has two services: frontend and backend.
 They both report trace data to zipkin.
 To setup the demo, you need to start Frontend, Backend and Zipkin.

-Once the services are started, open http://localhost:5000/
+Once the services are started, open http://localhost:8081/
-* This will call the backend (http://localhost:5001) and show the result, which defaults to a simple "Hello".
+* This will call the backend (http://localhost:9000/api) and show the result, which defaults to printing the current date.

 Next, you can view traces that went through the backend via http://localhost:9411/?serviceName=backend
 * This is a locally run zipkin service which keeps traces in memory